sabbir6175/blood-donation-application/README.md

 - Search: Donors can search for available blood donation requests based on location and blood type.

+- Responsive Design: The application is fully responsive, providing a seamless experience across all devices.

+- Notification System: Donors receive notifications about blood requests and updates.

+- Content Management System (CMS): Admin can add, edit, and manage the content on the website (e.g., FAQs, blog posts, etc.).

+- Secure Authentication: Users and admins can securely log in using modern authentication protocols (JWT, firebase).

 ## Technology Used:

  - Frontend: HTML, TailwindCSS, DaisyUi, sweet alert, JavaScript, React router, axios, jodit-react, TanStackQuery(etc)